MicrosoftDocs/dynamics365smb-docs/business-central/company-hub.md

 For more information about companies and environments, see [Environment links](company-hub-add-company.md#environment-links).

-## Get the company hub
+## Access the company hub

-You can access the company hub in two different ways:
+In order to access the company hub, you must have access through either the *D365 COMPANY HUB* user group or through the *D365 COMPANY HUB*  permission set.
+You must also have access to the companies that are listed in your company hub, which means that you must be a user in those companies.
+For more information, see [Create Users According to Licenses](ui-how-users-permissions.md).

-* A dedicated role center
+> [!IMPORTANT]
-* A page run from the page search
+> The company hub is a company-wide list, so any user who is granted access to the company hub will be able to see all companies in their own [!INCLUDE [prodshort](includes/prodshort.md)] tenant, and all KPIs for the companies that they have access to.

-In both cases, you must make sure that the *Company Hub* extension is available in your [!INCLUDE [prodshort](includes/prodshort.md)].
-The company hub is available by default in [!INCLUDE [prodshort](includes/prodshort.md)] trials, and you can add it to your paid [!INCLUDE [prodshort](includes/prodshort.md)] from the **Extension Management** page.
+If you cannot find the company hub, and you know that you have been granted access to it, then check with your administrator if the company hub is listed in the **Extension Management** page.
 For more information, see [Customizing Business Central Using Extensions](ui-extensions.md).

 ## Set up the company hub